RosettaCommons/demos/tutorials/minimization.md

 ## Introduction
 Proteins are not static structures, but rather they undergo fluctuations in their conformations and exist as ensembles of states.

 Each snapshot of a protein's repertoire of conformations can be associated with an energy, where some conformations will have high energies and some will have low energies.
 In molecular modeling, it is usually desirable to find the global minimum (representing the lowest-energy conformation) of this energy function.
-This, however, is a very difficult task given the vast energy landscape we would need to search, and so we'll settle for the next best thing: **a local minimum**.
+This, however, is a very difficult task given the vast energy landscape that needs to be searched, so we'll settle for the next best thing: **a local minimum**.

 Minimization is a sampling technique for the purpose of finding the nearest local minimum in the energy function given your starting structure's conformation and energy.

-In Rosetta, we use the `minimizer` executable to perform minimization on protein structures, which carries out a _gradient-based minimization_ to find the nearest local minimum in the energy function.
+In Rosetta, we use the `minimize` executable to perform minimization on protein structures, which in general carries out a _gradient-based minimization_ to find the nearest local minimum in the energy function.

 All minimization algorithms choose a vector as the descent direction, determine a step along that vector, then choose a new direction and repeat.
-However, there are many different minimization algorithms that can work under-the-hood of the `minimization` executable.
-In this tutorial, we will use `lbfgs_armijo_nonmonotone` algorithm, which is a multi-step algorithm that need only be called once to reach the local mimimum of a function.
+However, there are many different minimization algorithms that the user can choose that work under-the-hood of the `minimize` executable.
+In this tutorial, we will use `lbfgs_armijo_nonmonotone` algorithm, which is a multi-step algorithm that needs to only be called once to reach the local mimimum of a function (rather than

 ## Goals
 What are the goals of this tutorial?